Joomla Articles MCP server

 Updating Articles

-Update an existing article with update_article():
+Update existing articles with update_article():

 update_article(

-introtext="This is the introduction text that appears before the 'Read more' break.",
+introtext="This is the introduction text that appears before the 'Read more' break",

-fulltext="This is the full content that appears after the 'Read more' break.",
+fulltext="This is the full content that appears after the 'Read more' break",

 )